9brada6/tabs-with-posts/development.md

 - ➕ When a query is saved or deleted, in the save or delete notification, also add the name of the query(better user experience), if possible.
 - ➕ Try to speed up plugins, by trying to make a single call to database.
 For example for a list of posts, don't get the views for each one, but for all together.
 - ➕ In query templates, when resetting settings, make hidden texts be reset to default 0.
+- ➕ Add a help button, and with a pop-out to document a setting if needed in General Settings Tab, also the document might be exactly as in documentation.

 ## 📖 Development Documentation